I drive down Pelayo

 with metal alloys and clay parts.

-“It came crashing down
+“It came crashing down, and with it,

-and so did the Hanging Gardens of Babylon,
+the Hanging Gardens of Babylon

-the silver framed Mede and Persian art,
+and the silver framed Mede and Persian art.

-the Greek gods of Olympus,
+“The Greek gods of Olympus

-Nero’s persecution of Christians
+and Nero’s persecution of Christians.

-and modern Europe’s secularization
+“And modern Europe’s secularization

-of a sacred nation.
+of a sacred nation.”

-“Only the predestined
+“Only the blessed

 are woken out of their daze

-by a pebble that breaks their crave
+by a pebble that breaks their gaze,

-that is their life.”
+driving into the hurricane that is their life.”

 Pharaoh laughs.